-Delivering in a collaborative partnership with Manchester Metropolitan University as the degree awarding body, we developed the MSc CBCA programme to meet the needs of students that wish to understand human behaviour at a deep level.
-Designed to convey the latest research across the core disciplines of Psychology, Sociology, Linguistics, and Criminology, to give students an understanding of people and their communications.
+Delivered in a collaborative partnership with Manchester Metropolitan University as the degree-awarding body, we developed the MSc CBCA programme to meet the needs of students that wish to understand human behaviour at a deep level.
+The Programme is designed to convey the latest research across the core disciplines of Psychology, Sociology, Linguistics, and Criminology, to give students an understanding of people and their communications.

 Along with the knowledge gained, the programme also aims to develop practical skills in the analysis of human behaviour so that students can apply the learnings within their personal and professional lives straight away, giving them a deeper awareness and level of insight into those people they engage with on a day-to-day basis.

 The MSc CBCA is a blended learning course, combining face-to-face workshops with online webinars, online course materials, and resources delivered through a state of the art learning management system.
 The course modules are taught by a team of experienced professionals that have a passion for the subjects covered throughout and also apply the knowledge and skills it covers in real-world, high-stakes environments.